 Students desiring to transfer projects to FFA must notify both the FFA Advisor and the 4-H or Grange project leader of their intent to transfer and drop/add their project at a period of time not less than the period required for ownership and supervision of that project.
-To be eligible to be a member of FFA and exhibit a project under FFA a student must: 1.) be pre-enrolled in an agriculture education course, 2.) be affiliated with the State FFA organization, 3.) be legal owner of the project and be supervised by the FFA Advisor for the period of time required by agreement for this project production classification, 4.) keep records of conduct of the project, and 5.) received promotion from eighth to ninth grade.
-Under this agreement students can transfer projects to FFA and drop them from 4-H or Grange prior to completion of the eighth grade.
-Under no circumstances however, may a student exhibit as an FFA member prior to official completion of the eighth grade.
+To be eligible to be a member of FFA and exhibit a project under FFA a student must: 1.) be pre-enrolled in an agriculture education course, 2.) be affiliated with the State FFA organization, 3.) be legal owner of the project and be supervised by the FFA Advisor for the period of time required by agreement for this project production classification, and 4.) keep records of conduct of the project.
+Under this agreement, students can transfer projects to FFA and drop them from 4-H or Grange prior to completion of the sixth grade.
+Under no circumstances, however, may a student exhibit as an FFA member prior to official completion of the sixth grade.